HL7/fhir/guides/daf2/pages/_includes/daf-core-location-intro.md

 [Location]:  http://hl7-fhir.github.io/location.html

- **Note to Balloters  the following elements are being considered for inclusion into this profile:**
+ **Note to Balloters:  the following elements are being considered for inclusion into this profile:**

 1. A Location type
 1. A  Location identifier